- Is it bad to stare at a candle?

 Coming home on a freezing day and standing close to the fire (or sitting on a radiator) may be the worst thing you can do for your skin this winter season.
 The heating in our houses actually causes more dryness to our skin than the cold air outside.

-Is it good to stare at fire?
+Is it safe to stare at fire?

 Almost certainly no. Visible light is not capable of damaging the human eye in any circumstances you are likely to encounter.
 Candles and campfires do not put out significant UV (or higher energy) radiation, and it’s really almost always the UV that causes eye damage.